 Baby skin is more sensitive than an adult’s so what seems cool to you could be too hot for an infant.
 One of the ways you can check the temperature of a baby’s bath water is so stick your elbow in as the skin is more sensitive there.
 However, a more accurate way is to invest in a bath thermometer.
 The ideal temperature is between 37°C and 38°C. If it’s a hot night and you’re trying to keep your newborn cool, then lean towards the lower end.

 Never put a baby in the bath while the water is still running.
 The reasons for this are that the water temperature can fluctuate from a running tap so it could become too cold or too hot for your baby.
 The noise could also be too much for a young baby and they could associate bath time with feeling scared, meaning they won’t enjoy it and you’ll have a fight on your hands to get them clean.

 If you’re bathing a newborn, don’t fill the bathtub more than around 8-10cm of water.
 When your child is older and sitting independently, hip height is ideal.

 Another tip for bath time safety for babies is that you can set your water heater to the ideal temperature for your baby.
 This way, you’re not worried that it’s going to be too warm as it comes out of the tap and it’s an easy precaution to take before you start filling up the bath.

 3. Never leave baby unsupervised

-Perhaps the most important tip for bath time safety for babies is to never leave your baby unsupervised.
+Perhaps the most important tip for bath time safety for babies (and water safety in general) is to never leave your baby unsupervised.
 As mentioned above, it can literally take a matter of seconds for your baby to drown in a few inches of water.
 Babies won’t make any noise if they get into difficulty so you wouldn’t know until it was too late.